g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 Putting everything together
 ---
-Now we need to have our environment running and in order to do that we need to build an   electronic circuit.
-To build that we will use the matirials in the material list, mainly the raspbery pi pico, the ky-039 sensor, two male/male jumpers, three female/male jummpers and the breadbord.
-It worth noting that the illustration below only shows how to connect the electronic compnents to the breadboard without connecting the microcontrollers body to the bredboard and that is because we are going to use the microcontroller and the sensor on their on later.
+Now we need to have our environment running, and in order to do that, we need to build an electronic circuit.
+To build that, we will use the materials in the materials list: mainly the Raspberry Pi Pico, the KY-039 sensor, two male/male jumpers, three female/male jumpers, and the breadboard.
+It is worth noting that the illustration below only shows how to connect the electronic components to the breadboard without connecting the microcontroller's body to the breadboard because we will use the microcontroller and the sensor on their own later.
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_172189784e7e6bdd8b0f62352481a7bc.png)

-1. As illustrated in the image above you will connect the sensor to the breadboard by placing its three pins in the breadbord between the points 42-44.
+1. As illustrated in the image above, connect the sensor to the breadboard by placing its three pins in the breadboard between points 42-44.
-2. Once done you will use a female/male jummper to connect the pin noted with S to the pin number 32 on you microcontroller, which an ADC pin that stands for analoge to digital conversion.
-Because our sensor registers analog signals we need to convert these signals to digital signals so that the computer can understand it and make use of it, and thats posible thanks to the ADC pins on the microcontriller.
+2. Use a female/male jumper to connect the pin labeled "S" on the sensor to pin number 32 on your microcontroller, which is an ADC pin (Analog to Digital Conversion).
+Our sensor registers analog signals, so we need to convert these signals to digital signals for the computer to understand and use.
+This is made possible by the ADC pins on the microcontroller.
-3. Use one male/male jumper to connect the the midel pin (the VCC pin of the sensor) to the positve row on the breadbord.
-Use a female/male jumper, of the same color if available, to connect that point on the positve row to the pin number 36 (3V3 OUT) on the microcontroller, this pin is responsiple for supplling the conectted componenets with 3.3V output power, which will provide your sensor with the amount of power it needs to work.
+3. Use one male/male jumper to connect the middle pin (the VCC pin of the sensor) to the positive row on the breadboard.
+Then, use a female/male jumper (of the same color if available) to connect that point on the positive row to pin number 36 (3V3 OUT) on the microcontroller.
+This pin supplies the connected components with a 3.3V output power, providing the sensor with the power it needs to function.
-4. Repete the same prosece for the pin noted with - (GND) on the sensor to connect it to the negative row on the breadboard then connect it to the pin nummber 38(Ground) on the microcontroller, this is nessery to complete our electrical circuit.
+4. Repeat the same process for the pin labeled "-" (GND) on the sensor to connect it to the negative row on the breadboard, and then connect it to pin number 38 (Ground) on the microcontroller.
+This is necessary to complete our electrical circuit.

-If you want to bulid this circuit sepratly with out the breadboard you can follwo the step bellow.
+If you want to build this circuit separately without the breadboard, you can follow the steps below:

-1. You will have to have three female/female wires.
-If you don't have the we can improvise and make our own.
-For that you need six famle/male wires.
+1. You will need three female/female wires.
+If you don’t have them, we can improvise and make our own.
+For that, you need six female/male wires.
-2. Use a pair of sisors to cut the wires in the midle so that the ends are equaly long, we will only need the female ends.
+2. Use a pair of scissors to cut the wires in the middle so that the ends are equally long; we will only need the female ends.
-3. Try to carefully remove the plastic part of the ends to reveal the copar part.
+3. Carefully remove the plastic part of the ends to reveal the copper part.
-4. Connect the copar part of two famle ends to create a female/female wire then tape it. repeate the prosece three time to create three female/female wires.
-The image below ilustrates how it is done.
+4. Connect the copper parts of two female ends to create a female/female wire, then tape it.
+Repeat this process three times to create three female/female wires.
+The image below illustrates how it is done.
-5. Use the wires that you improvised to connect the sensprs pins to the respective pins on the microcontroller.
-Just like that you will have your prototype working and runnig exaclty in the same way as with the breadboard.
+5. Use the wires you improvised to connect the sensor's pins to the respective pins on the microcontroller.
+This way, you will have your prototype working and running exactly the same way as with the breadboard.

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_9dd0437eadaa396af0bf43aba53fda0f.png)

 Platform Choice
 ---

-For this IoT project the platform used is Adafruit IO.
-Adafruit IO is cloud-based platform that is why you do not need to setup a local server.
-It simplifys the process of managing the data from IoT devices and has an eyse-to-use and -understand set of features that is  available in the free tier including the interface for visualising data and creatting dashboards and that makes it a great choice for beginers.
+For this IoT project, the platform used is Adafruit IO.
+Adafruit IO is a cloud-based platform, so you do not need to set up a local server.
+It simplifies the process of managing data from IoT devices and has an easy-to-use interface for visualizing data and creating dashboards, which makes it a great choice for beginners.
+These features are available in the free tier.

-Adafruit offers severl options to be notifid.
-In this project a Webhook is triggerd to send the heart rate when the heart rate exceedes (80 bpm).
+Adafruit offers several options for notifications.
+In this project, a webhook is triggered to send the heart rate when it exceeds 30BPM(that is quite low you can cange ).

 The code
 ---